Who should buy the ZoomX Invincible Run FK 3

 In case it hasn’t been obvious, extra stability was a key element in the Invincible 3’s redesign.
 The strobel lining, stiffer heel clip, thicker outsole, and wider base were made as such to address the v2’s main point of criticism.

 As a result, the bouncy, squishy, uniquely Invincible ride has been somewhat muffled.
-In its place is a more controlled, snappier, “less crazy” ride that some runners felt was a bit too similar to the React-based Infinity Run 3 and Pegasus 39.
+In its place, we got a more controlled, snappier, and less crazy ride.
+The changes made the Invincible 3 more similar to the React-based Infinity Run 3 and the Pegasus 39.

 More integrity in the ride